 Then in 2016, I spoke at my first Litmus Live and it was intoxicating for me.
 The first time I’d really spent time among peers in the industry and heard how they approached this work, the failures, and successes.
 My first time connecting with fellow email geeks.
 It was heady; I was hooked.

 It was at that event that I discovered that there were no real email grownups who held all the answers, just this delightful, motley group of us all constantly learning from one another.
 All of us trying to solve the same problems.
-This is what cherish about our community.
+This is what cherish about our community and why I value our State of Email reports so much.

 Keep the spirit of knowledge-sharing alive